Code-dig-ger/Backend/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Describe all the endpoints required for this feature** A clear and concise description of all the expected routes for this feature.

 **Additional context**
 Add any other context or screenshots about the feature request here.